mfeemster/keysharp/README.md

 * Within a class, a property and a method cannot have the same name.
 However, they can if one is in a base class and the other is in a subclass.
 * The concept of a class prototype is not supported, because it doesn't exist in C# classes.
 Thus, there is no `.Prototype` member.
 * Properties other than `__Item[]` cannot take parameters.
 If you need to pass a parameter, use a method instead.
+	+ This also applies to properties which have been dynamically defined with `DefineProp()`.
 * Static `__Item[]` properties are not allowed, only instance `__Item[]` properties.
 This is because C# does not support static indexers.
 * The built in classes `Array` and `Map` do not have a property named `__Item[]` because in C#, the only properties which can have an index passed to them are the `this[]` properties.
 	+ Just use the brackets directly.
 However, when overriding, using `__Item[]` will work if you derive from `Array` or `Map`.